colearnlab/ccaf-prediction-server/README.md

 A typical command to run the prediction server looks like this:

-`nohup python3 prediction_server.py ../ccaf-web/stores 8 10 ../ccaf-web/prediction_server/ml_predictions.json --verbose &`
+`nohup python3 prediction_server.py ../ccaf-web/stores 8 10 ../ccaf-web/prediction_server/ml_predictions.json --cpus 4 --verbose &`

 Where: